Enhancing the Water Safety Regime for Hong Kong

 We have made good progress with a number of initiatives on heritage conservation –

 Landslip Prevention and Mitigation Programme

 We have been reviewing the Drainage Master Plans (DMP) for various districts with a view to assessing their flood risks and proposing improvement measures to cope with new developments and the impact of climate change.
-The reviews of the DMP for Yuen Long, North District, Happy Valley, East Kowloon and West Kowloon have been completed whereas those for Sha Tin, Tai Po, Sai Kung and Northern Hong Kong Island are in progress.
+The reviews of the DMP for Yuen Long, North District, Happy Valley, East Kowloon and West Kowloon have been completed whereas those for Sha Tin, Tai Po, Sai Kung, Northern Hong Kong Island, Lautau Island and other outlying islands are in progress.
 We are also conducting a River Flood Risk Study aiming to draw up flood warning systems and mitigation measures for flood-prone rivers in order to enhance the protection of the residents near these rivers.
 We will continue to implement projects to improve the drainage systems including Phase 2 construction works of an underground stormwater storage tank in Happy Valley.
 The works are in good progress with Phase 1 put into operation since March 2015.

 We will continue the design of the improvement works for the Yuen Long Town Centre Nullah to enhance the local environment quality and its ecological value.

-We are undertaking a consultancy study for exploring practicable options for applying the concept of revitalising water bodies to nullahs and river channels when carrying out large-scale drainage improvement works and drainage planning for NDAs.
+We are also conducting a consultancy study for exploring practicable options for applying the concept of revitalising water bodies to other nullahs and river channels when carrying out large-scale drainage improvement works and drainage planning for NDAs.
 Apart from achieving efficient drainage, such objectives will promote greening, biodiversity, beautification and water friendliness; build sustainable drainage facilities; and provide a better living environment.